-Energy Storage, Renewable Energy and Demand Response are emerging to become even more important and viable options for today’s consumers and businesses.
+Energy Storage and Renewable Energy are emerging to become even more important and viable options for today’s consumers and businesses.
 To accelerate our shift towards a greener world, a global connection between the pioneers of sustainability is needed.
 Through Green Connections, our ambition is to create a platform for inspiration and success stories between the Southern California region and the Nordics, working together to reduce the carbon footprint on the planet while additionally creating sustainable business opportunities and synergy effects.
 Green Connections invites visionaries, experts, motivators, practitioners, and decision makers from both regions to share and exchange knowledge, ideas, and technologies within smart water and renewable energy.
 Companies who are in expansion phase, and want to learn from others or perhaps are looking to establish in California or the Nordics, will also find great benefits in attending Green Connections 2018.

 Sweden is one of the global leaders in the cleantech sector.
 The country has wide experience and expertise within most aspects of Cleantech and is outstanding within the areas of Renewable energy, Sustainable technologies and Green Vehicle technologies.
 Sweden has also the largest share of renewable energy sources in the European Union, and The Global Clean Tech Innovation Index 2012 ranks Sweden third in the world in promoting cleantech.
 Finally, Sweden was recently ranked the most sustainable country in the world by the Swiss investment group RobecoSAM.

 For example, Stockholm was awarded the EU Green Capital status and is one of the world’s most connected cities with a focus to improve the environment with the help of IT.
 Meanwhile, Southern Sweden city Malmö is converting towards full usage of renewable fuel such as sea weed biogas.